The Sight (Clement-Davies novel)

 The Sight is a young adult fantasy novel written by British author David Clement-Davies.
 It is the first novel in The Sight series, with its sequel Fell taking place after.
 It follows a pack of wolves cursed by a lone wolf, Morgra, whose powers foretell the destiny of one of the mother wolf's pups: Larka, a white wolf gifted with a mysterious power known as The Sight.
 The story follows Larka's life as she is burdened with pain and terror that comes with the prophecy, as well as seeing the viewpoints of Larka's parents, Huttser and Palla, and her adoptive brother Kar.

 Written in 2002, Clement-Davies's was inspired to write The Sight after experiencing Romania in winter of 1990, and was inspired by superstition and folklore, such as Dracula.

-The Sight is the first within its own series that follows the wolf pack, but is also implied to be set in the same setting as Fire Bringer, Clement-Davies debut novel.
+The Sight is the first within its own series that follows the wolf pack, but is also implied to be set in the same setting as Fire Bringer, Clement-Davies' debut novel.

 Plot Introduction

 A wolf pack seeks shelter beneath the shadow of an abandoned castle.
 The she-wolf, Palla, is ready to give birth but fears for their survival against the harsh winter of Transylvania.
 However, a more dangerous threat comes from a lone wolf named Morgra, who possesses a mysterious and terrifying power known as the Sight.
 Accompanying her is a raven named Kraar, who feeds on the dead.
-Morgra's powers foretells the destiny of one of Palla's pups; to possess a power greater than Morgras and potentially have the ability to control the world and the one's to come.
+Morgra's powers foretells the destiny of one of Palla's pups; to possess a power greater than Morgras and potentially have the ability to control the world and those to come.
 Despite Morgra's eerie prophecy, the pack remains undaunted and are willing to do whatever it takes to protect each other.
-Even it means battling against all of nature, the dead and the one creature wolves fear the most — Man.
+Even if it means battling against all of nature, the dead and the one creature wolves fear the most — Man.